zefanZhang-cn/NSVCG/README.md

 # NSVCG
-Source code of our paper entitled with "Non-Salient Visual Content Grounding for Multimodal Relation Extraction".
+Source code of our paper entitled "Non-Salient Visual Content Grounding for Multimodal Relation Extraction".